 Most famous among the rides is the enormous ferris wheel.
 A clear, sunny afternoon jaunt up the wheel will give you an unequaled view of Paris.
 You will want to make sure you take plenty of pictures.

 No carnival is complete without food, and of course the vendors at the Foire du Trône will have incredible comestibles for everyone in the family.
 Try a sandwich Grec, or Greek sandwich.
 Similar to shawarma, this sandwich consists of a pita filled with roasted meat, greens, sauce, and French fries.
 You will need both hands to eat this delicious, messy fair food.
 For the kids, instead of the cotton candy they are used to, introduce them to guimauve, a pastel colored marshmallow treat.
 The guimauve is strung from the roof of the sweets booth and rewrapped (and kneaded) as it succumbs to gravity.
 It’s twirled around a wooden stick when you’re ready to eat it, and it will certainly satisfy your craving for sugar.

 With live music, carnival games, rides, food, and of course, European people watching, you will not want to miss the Foire du Trône!
-The carnival runs this year from April 8 to June 5—a gorgeous time to see Paris.

 This warm and inviting 1 Bedroom Duplex Vacation Rental – Pere Lachaise – Nation – Paris (PA-2824) would be the perfect getaway for the small family of merry-makers.
 Featuring a spiral staircase, plenty of built-ins, and a cozy and plant-filled courtyard, this apartment will help you to welcome spring.